rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-As we said, despite being sequential and then not optimized, the above computation has some nice features.
+As we said, despite being sequential and not optimized, the above computation has some excellent features.

 The computation has a clear scope, and the exception handling is straightforward.
 We can think about the calls to `findUserByIdPort.findUser(userId)` and `findRepositoriesByUserIdPort.findRepositories(userId)` methods as they were children of the `findGitHubUser` method.
-The language guarantees that when the `findGitHubUser` method completes, all its children computation are completed too.
+The language guarantees that when the `findGitHubUser` method completes, all its children's computations are completed, too.
 We cannot have children computation that outlive the parent one.

-We cannot have resource starvation or execution leaks neither.
-Again, it's the stack structure of modern programming languages that guarantees it.
+We cannot have resource starvation or execution leaks, either.
+Again, the stack structure of modern programming languages guarantees it.
 Every time a function terminates its execution, the runtime can clean up all the resources used by the computation.
 Moreover, if the `findUserByIdPort.findUser(userId)` method throws an exception, the `findRepositoriesByUserIdPort.findRepositories(userId)` method is not started.

-We can say that the syntactic structure of the code reflects the semantic structure of the computation.
-We can say that the code is structured.
+The code's syntactic structure reflects the computation's semantic structure, so it is structured.

-Structured concurrency is a concurrency model that satisfies the above properties also in case of code that executes concurrently.
-It was introduced by Martin Sústrik in his blog post [Structured Concurrency](https://250bpm.com/blog:71/), and then popularized by Nathaniel J. Smith in his blog post [Notes on structured concurrency, or: Go statement considered harmful](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/).
+Structured concurrency is a concurrency model that satisfies the above properties and executes concurrently in the case of code.
+Martin Sústrik introduced it in his blog post [Structured Concurrency](https://250bpm.com/blog:71/), and then popularized by Nathaniel J. Smith in his blog post [Notes on structured concurrency, or: Go statement considered harmful](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/).

-At the core, its main objective is to provide a way to structure a concurrent computation in a way that the syntactic structure of the code reflects the semantic structure of the concurrency, satisfying the properties we've seen so far for the sequential code.
-We say that an operation can fork some children tasks to run concurrently.
-The relationships between the parent and the children tasks form a tree.
+At the core, its main objective is to provide a way to structure concurrent computation so that the syntactic structure of the code reflects the semantic structure of the concurrency, satisfying the properties we've seen so far for sequential code.
+An operation can force some children's tasks to run concurrently.
+The relationships between the parent and the children's tasks form a tree.

 ![Structured Concurrency Tasks Tree](/images/loom-structured-concurrency/structured-concurrency.png)

-The execution of the task in a node is guaranteed to be completed only when all the children tasks are completed.
+The task execution in a node is guaranteed to be completed only when all the children's tasks are completed.
 If a task throws an exception, all the sibling tasks are stopped, and the exception is propagated to the parent task.

-In our example, once we'll set up the structured concurrency, the execution of the `findGitHubUser` method will be completed only when the `findUserByIdPort.findUser(userId)` and `findRepositoriesByUserIdPort.findRepositories(userId)` methods are completed.
+In our example, once we set up the structured concurrency, the execution of the `findGitHubUser` method will be completed when the `findUserByIdPort.findUser(userId)` and `findRepositoriesByUserIdPort.findRepositories(userId)` methods are completed.

-Structured concurrency was already implemented in many programming languages.
-If we focused on the JVM, we can mention the [Kotlin Coroutines](https://blog.rockthejvm.com/kotlin-coroutines-101/), Scala [Cats Effects Fibers](https://typelevel.org/cats-effect/docs/concepts#structured-concurrency), and [ZIO Fibers](https://zio.dev/reference/fiber/#structured-concurrency).
-Now, Project Loom introduces structured concurrency also for Java.
+Structured concurrency has already been implemented in many programming languages.
+If we focused on the JVM, we could mention the [Kotlin Coroutines](https://blog.rockthejvm.com/kotlin-coroutines-101/), Scala [Cats Effects Fibers](https://typelevel.org/cats-effect/docs/concepts#structured-concurrency), and [ZIO Fibers](https://zio.dev/reference/fiber/#structured-concurrency).
+Now, Project Loom also introduces structured concurrency for Java.

-Java implements structured concurrency though the `java.util.concurrent.StructuredTaskScope` type.
-Let's lean how to use it directly through coding.
+Java implements structured concurrency through the `java.util.concurrent.StructuredTaskScope` type.
+Let's learn how to use it directly through coding.
 First, we need to create the scope into which we want the properties of structured concurrency to be satisfied.
 Here is the code:

 ```java
 @Override